-Brief guideline to understand copyright on images and proper use of images from the Internet
+Here is a brief guide to understanding copyright and proper use of images from the Internet

-In an era where everything is as close as a click, it is sometimes difficult to find out what you can and cannot use from the Internet.
+In an era where everything is just a click away, it is sometimes difficult to find out what you can and cannot use from the Internet.

 Well, let’s try to clarify.